Artificer: Expanded Toolbox v2.0.3

 An action, you can deploy it into its "Herald" configuration, greatly extending the length of the weapon.
 While it is extended, the weapons range becomes 300/900 and your movement speed is halved, and any attack roll you make after moving on your turn is made with disadvantage.

-Culmination of the craft, rumors swirl that the rains follow in its wake, confusing it for the storm they belong to.
+Culmination of the craft.
+Rumors swirl that the rains follow in its wake, confusing its thunder for that of the storms they belong to.

 Rare hand cannon, requires attunement.

 A single piece of worked stone, it has twisting alien runes worked across the length.
 When fired, this Hand Cannon fires bolts of pure Force energy and does not consume ammunition, and lacks the loud property.

 Any Thundermonger damage applied by this weapon becomes Force damage.
 When applying Thundermonger damage to Undead, the dice become d8s.

 Applying any upgrades to this seems to mar it's alien simplicity, but with sufficient care, they should work fine...

 Uncommon thunder cannon